 Armour can be enchanted with scrolls of enchant armour to grant bonus AC.

 In general AC reduces the damage of attacks susceptible to AC by an absolute value between 0 and your current AC value: in other words, an AC of 10 will reduce damage by a random number between 0 and 10.
 However, this is not always precisely true: against melee attacks, body armour can provide guaranteed damage reduction based its base AC, and some attacks (such as constriction) can partially bypass AC.
 See the AC calculations page for more details.

 List of attacks or sources of damage which are not reduced by AC

-- Special damage caused by weapon brands, attack flavours and magical staves (except the staff of earth and rod of striking).
+- Special damage caused by weapon brands, attack flavours and magical staves (except the staff of earth).

 - The following spells ignore AC: Freeze, Pain, Vampiric Draining, Static Discharge, Sticky flame, Agony, and Ozocubu's Refrigeration.